MetaMask/keyring-api/docs/security.md

 Account Snap developers should adhere to the following security considerations.

-### Don't add secret information to the account object
+### Don't add secret information to account objects

-Account objects (i.e., `KeyringAccount` instances) are exposed to dapps and the extension.
+Account objects (i.e., `KeyringAccount` instances) are exposed to dapps and MetaMask.
 Therefore, it's crucial not to store any secret information within them.

 **:x: DO NOT DO THIS:**